-Alway Plug ti s use the supplied electrostatic discharge wristband when working with a powered ONS system. he wristband cable into the ESD jack located on the lower-right edge of the shelf assembly.
-Jo no t perform this action without the supervision and direction of Cisco TAC (1 800 553-2447).
-The T Initiat CC2/TCC2P/TCC3 reseat could be service-affecting.
-Refer to the Protection Switching, Lock on, and Clearing, on page 295 section for traffic-switching procedures.
-Proce dure Proce Log ir Ensur ACT/S dure to a node on the network. e that the TCC2/TCC2P/TCC3 you want to reseat is in standby mode.
-A standby card has an amber SBY (Active/Standby) LED illuminated.
-Proce Log ir Ensur ACT/3 When TCC2 dure to a node on the network. e that the TCC2/TCC2P/TCC3 you want to reseat is in standby mode.
-A standby card has an amber SBY (Active/Standby) LED illuminated. the TCC2/TCC2P/TCC3 is in standby mode, unlatch both the top and bottom ejectors on the /TCC2P/TCC3.
-Proce Log ir Ensure ACT/S When TCC2 Physic dure to a node on the network. e that the TCC2/TCC2P/TCC3 you want to reseat is in standby mode.
-A standby card has an amber SBY (Active/Standby) LED illuminated. the TCC2/TCC2P/TCC3 is in standby mode, unlatch both the top and bottom ejectors on the TCC2P/TCC3. eally pull the card at least partly out of the slot until the lighted LEDs turn off.
+Always use the supplied electrostatic discharge wristband when working with a powered ONS system.
+Plug the wristband cable into the ESD jack located on the lower-right edge of the shelf assembly.

+Do not perform this action without the supervision and direction of Cisco TAC (1 800 553-2447).

+The TCC2/TCC2P/TCC3 reseat could be service-affecting.
+Refer to the Protection Switching, Lock Initiation, and Clearing, on page 301 section for traffic-switching procedures.

+Step 1 Log into a node on the network.

+Ensure that the TCC2/TCC2P/TCC3 you want to reseat is in standby mode.
+A standby card has an amber ACT/SBY (Active/Standby) LED illuminated.

+- Step 2 When the TCC2/TCC2P/TCC3 is in standby mode, unlatch both the top and bottom ejectors on the TCC2/TCC2P/TCC3. - Step 3 Physically pull the card at least partly out of the slot until the lighted LEDs turn off. - Step 4 Wait 30 seconds.
+Reinsert the card and close the ejectors.

+The TCC2/TCC2P/TCC3 requires several minutes to reboot and display the amber standby LED after rebooting.
+Refer to the Cisco ONS 15454 DWDM Configuration Guide for more information about LED behavior during a card reboot.